 Money taken from each pot by the card room or casino.
 Also known as the Vig, or Viggorish.

-A percentage of a players rake paid returned to that player on a weekly or monthly basis as part of an online poker site's rewards program..
+A percentage of a player's rake paid returned to that player on a weekly or monthly basis as part of an online poker site's rewards program..

 The possible hands of your opponent.
 I put him on a wide range, he really could have had anything.

 To buy more chips after your initial buy-in.
 Some tournaments also allow rebuys.

 To deal out a hand after misdealing the hand on the first try.

 To make one hand and have a draw for a better one.
 I had the straight with a redraw for the nut flush.